Protect our Parks.... Contact Your State Senator Today!

 TELL THEM THE REASONS YOU CARE ABOUT OUR PUBLIC PARKS LIKE THE BLUE HILLS.
 LEGISLATORS, LIKE MOST OF US, RESPOND MORE TO SPECIFICS THAN GENERALITIES.
 Sample reasons:

-- Let them know if you are a member of the Friends of the Blue Hills.
+- Let them know that you are a member of the Friends of the Blue Hills.

 - Tell them why you care about the Blue Hills Reservation and/or how often you visit.